 The Nephrology Training Program at Downstate Medical Center began in 1964 and has operated continuously since.
-As of July 1, 2004, there will be ten (10) fellows enrolled in a two year program.
+As of July 1, 2004, there will be ten (10) fellows enrolled in a two-year program.
 An optional third year, devoted to investigation, is contingent on gaining funding for suitable projects.
 Institutions participating in Downstate's Nephrology Training Program include:

-Kings County Hospital Center (KCHC, 4 months) -KCHC provides a busy inpatient and outpatient consulting service for management of acute and chronic kidney failure as well as performance of acute hemodialysis (HD), and peritoneal dialysis (PD), and continuous renal replacement (CRP) therapy, femoral cannulations and percutaneous kidney biopsies.
+Kings County Hospital Center (KCHC, 6 months) -KCHC provides a busy inpatient and outpatient consulting service for management of acute and chronic kidney failure as well as performance of acute hemodialysis (HD), and peritoneal dialysis (PD), and continuous renal replacement (CRP) therapy, femoral cannulations and percutaneous kidney biopsies.
 The renal fellow is responsible for coordinating medical care of all ESRD patients.
 CKD care is afforded in two renal clinic sessions each week.
 At all times, supervision of the renal fellow is the responsibility of an attending nephrologist.

-University Hospital of Brooklyn (UHB, 2 months) -UHB provides a full menu of renal diseases including kidney transplant related experience.
+University Hospital of Brooklyn (UHB, 9 months) -UHB provides a full menu of renal diseases including kidney transplant related experience.
 Acute dialysis care is a key focus of the service, and exposure to continuous renal replacement therapy is extensive throughout the year.
-Off site management of severely ill patients is conducted in the Cardio-Thoracic Intensive Care Unit, the active Medical Intensive Care Unit and a busy Cardiac Catheterization/Intervention laboratory.
+Off site management of severely ill patients is conducted in the Cardio-Thoracic Intensive Care Unit, the active Medical Intensive Care Unit and a busy Cardiac Catheterization/ Intervention laboratory.
+When the fellows are in UHB they rotate in 3 different nephrology services, which includes consult, transplant and vascular access services rotations.

-Brooklyn Veterans Hospital (BVH, 5 months) -With two assigned renal fellows, the BVH rotation focuses on managing ambulatory renal patients.
-This rotation, supervised by Dr. Robert Barth provides intensive training in the mechanics and medical support of patients on chronic hemodialysis.
+Brooklyn Veterans Hospital (BVH, 6 months) -With two assigned renal fellows, the BVH rotation focuses on managing ambulatory renal patients.
+This rotation supervised by Dr. Goldwasser and Mari-Alex Michel provides intensive training in the mechanics and medical support of patients on chronic hemodialysis.
 In addition, the fellow provides primary care for the veterans with renal transplants.
 The two fellows take calls alternatively.

 UHB Transplant (3 month) -The Transplant Service performs approximately 90 kidney transplants each year and provides hemodialysis vascular access for patients at KCHC and UHB.
 Renal fellows do daily rounds with a supervising transplant nephrologist.
+First year fellow does 1-month training and 2{nd} year fellow does 2 months training in transplant.